What is evaluation?

 The primary purpose of evaluation is to provide coaches and students with feedback that allows them to develop and improve their problem solving skills.
 GIPS, CmPS, and scenario writing are performance based.
 Because there is no single “right” answer, FPS employs a variety of strategies to review student work.
 Specific criteria evaluate performance in each step.
 Skill improvement remains the most important aspect of evaluation; however, FPS also involves competition.
 A secondary purpose of evaluation is to provide a fair and reliable method for comparing teams in a Future Problem Solving competition.

-Evaluators are trained volunteers with NYFPS who help our Evaluation Director and team provide evaluation for the program's competitive components through the school year.
+Volunteer evaluators with NYFPS support our Evaluation Director and core evaluation team to provide evaluation for the program's competitive components through the school year.

 High school FPS participants are encourage to be involved in the evaluation process since it can provide insight into ways to improve their own performance.
 Older students remain connected to the NYFPS community as they near graduation.
 High school sophomores through seniors can volunteer to evaluate Junior Division submissions after completion of their training.